 Today I'm #thankful for this #beautiful picture.
 It's humbling, encouraging, & convicting when this is the back of your 5-year-old's schoolwork or when he tells you that he spent time during recess #praying, on his knees, on the playground.
 Praising God for my child's #boldness and #faith and thanking Him for all the family & friends helping us lay a strong foundation for our children. #encouraged #challenged #prayingchild #Godlovesme #givethanks #sacredholidays

-None of those things are things we’ve told him to do, besides being nice to everyone and praying for others.
+None of those things are things we had told him to do, besides being nice to everyone and praying for others.
 It was his own light shining from his own love for God, not in a noisy, flaunting way, but naturally and gently and authentically.

 Those moments wouldn’t have happened if he’d been homeschooled, and it might not have seemed as genuine had he been in a Christian school setting.

-Because we trusted God and allowed our child a chance to trust Him, Elijah has had the opportunity to make an impact right where God wanted him to.
+Because we trusted God and allowed our child a chance to trust Him, Elijah had (and continues to have) the opportunity to make an impact right where God wanted him to.